Florrie discography

-English singer and songwriter Florrie has released four extended plays (EPs), twenty singles and fifteen music videos.
+English singer and songwriter Florrie has released one studio album, a compilation album, four extended plays (EPs), twenty-nine singles and twenty-six music videos.

 Florrie released her debut EP, Introduction, in November 2010 through iTunes Store, containing the tracks "Call of the Wild", "Give Me Your Love", "Summer Nights" and "Left Too Late".
 The EP was made available for free download on her official website, as well as on 12" vinyl pressings limited to 500 copies.
 Her second EP, Experiments, was released in June 2011 and included the singles "I Took a Little Something" and "Begging Me".
 The lead single "Begging Me" was released in April 2011.
 The music video for the second single, "I Took a Little Something", was a collaboration with fashion house Dolce & Gabbana.

-Her third EP, Late, was released in May 2012.
-Florrie announced on her website the same month that she would sign to a major record label, thus making this EP her final release as an independent artist; this label was later reported as being Sony Music.
-Florrie released her fourth EP, Sirens, in April 2014, with music videos accompanying three of the tracks.
-A single, "Little White Lies", followed in August 2014.
+Her third extended play, Late, was released in May 2012.
+That same month, she announced on her website that she would be signing with a major record label, making Late her final release as an independent artist.
+The label was later revealed to be Sony Music.

+Florrie released her fourth extended play, Sirens, in April 2014, accompanied by music videos for three of its tracks.
+Between 2014 and 2016, she released three more singles under her contract with Sony Music: "Little White Lies" on August 15, 2014, "Too Young to Remember" on March 6, 2015, and "Real Love" on February 5, 2016.
+All three tracks were originally intended for inclusion on her planned debut studio album.
+Following the release of "Real Love", Florrie and Sony Music ended their professional relationship and the album was shelved.

+After a three-year hiatus, Florrie made her return to music on May 2, 2019, with the release of the single "Borderline", the track was later included on her first compilation album, Personal, released on 8 December 2023.
+The album features twelve previously released singles spanning the period from 2019 to 2023.

+Florrie’s long-awaited debut studio album, The Lost Ones, was released on June 14, 2024.
+She revealed the album’s cover art and tracklist on March 22, alongside the release of the title track as the lead single and the opening of pre-orders.
+The album spawned four singles "The Lost Ones", "Kissing In the Cold", "Never Far From Paradise" and "Looking For Love".

+In the same year, Florrie released the single "Swimming Pool", alongside its music video on August 30.
+Her most recent single, "Pieces," was released in February 2025.